* Brent has risen by more than 10 pct since December

 * Tensions in OPEC-member Iran have also lifted oil prices

-* But soaring U.S. crude production could undermine rally (Re-leads with lower prices)
+* But soaring U.S. crude production could undermine rally (Updates prices)

 SINGAPORE, Jan 8 (Reuters) - Oil prices were stable on Monday, supported by a slight decline in the number of U.S. rigs drilling for new production, with crude holding just below near three-year highs reached last week.

 U.S. West Texas Intermediate (WTI) crude futures were at $61.50 a barrel at 0800 GMT, 6 cents above their last settlement.
 Futures reached $62.21 last week, the most since May 2015.

 Brent crude futures were at $67.66 a barrel, 4 cents above their last close.
 Brent hit $68.27 high last week, the highest since May 2015.